Understanding NSPIRE Inspections: GFCI Standards

 Welcome to the latest update on the NSPIRE (National Standards for the Physical Inspection of Real Estate) inspections, particularly focusing on the Ground Fault Circuit Interrupter (GFCI) inspection criteria.
-Our goal is to keep you informed and prepared for these critical inspection elements, ensuring the safety and compliance of your housing units.
+Our goal is to keep you informed and prepared for these critical inspection elements, ensuring the safety and compliance the residency.

 Recent HUD Standards Modifications